unallami/SER502-KiddoLang-Team2/README.md

 ## Tools and Technologies

-We will be using ANTLR as the Lexical analyzer, Parser and since ANTLR supports mutiple languages we will be using Java/Python as our Interpreter(will be decided in the future).
+We will be using ANTLR as the Lexical analyzer, Parser and since ANTLR supports mutiple languages we will be using Java as our Interpreter.

 ## Target Platforms